timcowlishaw/enxaneta/documentation/working_notes/02_eav-data-model.md

 - **Computational logic vs. esotericism**: A need to navigate/reconcile the trade-offs between rational, formal structures and the numinous aspects of tarot practice.

-#### Admixtures/blends

-- **Oulipics ⇆ fluid interpretations**: Defining "fixed" core entities and relationships (as the constraints within which fluid interpretations can emerge), but allowing for open-ended attribute values and user-generated attributes.Using constraints to highlight patterns.
-Balancing predefined and emergent meanings.
-Treating the data model itself as an expressive medium (!).

-- **OOO ⇆ dense semantic network**: Treating each tarot card as an object with withdrawn potential, in Bogostian terms, only partially revealed through its attributes and relationships; but modeling the tarot system as a _dense relational network_.
-Tracking inter-object resonances (elemenetal conflict, archetypal reinforcements)?
-Modeling the querent as an object among objects (YIKES, but there's often a card to represent the querent, right?).
-Generating provocative questions and prompts for the user to reflect on, extending the reading beyond the immediate session in a sustained dialogue.

 ## Overall summary/sales pitch

 We're shooting for a kind of interactive, procedural "nomadic cathedral"; a data structure that through its design and constraints generates emergent and evocative meanings in dialogue (perhaps literally) with each individual querent.
-Procedurally enacting tarot's worldview, in particular, this interplay of structure and openness.
+We want to enact the tarot's worldview procedurally; focusing, in particular, on the interplay of structure and openness.

-The program could enact OOO (???) by modeling the tarot system as a network of withdrawn yet interacting object-entities (???), decentring the querent as one object among many.
-At the same time, it would realize Jodorowsky's vision by surfacing the rich symbolic resonances between cards, and using this semantic density to provoke, jostle, and interpellate the querent, eliciting self-reflection.
+The program could "enact" OOO (???) by modeling the tarot system as a network of withdrawn yet interacting object-entities (???), decentring the querent as one object among many.
+At the same time, we want to surface the rich symbolic resonances between cards, and using the system's semantic density to provoke, jostle, and interpellate the querent, eliciting self-reflection (yessssss).

 Querent.py can use this model to provide querents with a grounding in the tarot's core concepts and patterns, while empowering them to discover their own unique interpretations and associations.
 Queries and algorithms can highlight connections across the structured entities, surfacing insights and creative readings.
 The program becomes a tool for both learning the tarot's constraints and exploring its fluid interpretive potential, synthesising Bogost's and Jodorowsky's approaches.